About your newborn’s first week of life

 After the first week: baby health check-ups

-Your nearest baby health centre provides free check-ups for your baby, usually at two, four and eight weeks after birth.
+Your nearest early childhood centre provides free check-ups for your baby, usually at two, four and eight weeks after birth.